SrMorrris/Ignotus666-Bluetooth-MIDI-Controller/README.md

 ### Let's start to configure the HC-05 bluetooth module

-Type this:
+A important component of this controller it's the HC-05 module, and must be configured.

+- In the serial monitor (arduino ide), type this:

     AT+NAME=PepeHeredia

 Your device will be name as PepeHeredia

-Then, type this:
+- Then, type this:

 AT+ROLE=1